 All grades must be submitted to the Registrar two weeks after the last day of final exams during Fall and Spring semesters.
-During the Summer and January intersession, students have three weeks after the final class to submit all work; and instructors then have two weeks to submit final grades to the registrar.
+During the Summer and Winter Terms, instructors have two weeks after the end of the term to submit final grades to the Registrar.
 If the instructor grants an Incomplete, the grade submitted will be recorded as an "I".
 If not, the grade will be based on work that was completed for the course in consideration of the grading option chosen by the student.